_____________________________________

 Mutual Differences

-APARAJITA KASHYAP: Dr. Aprajita Kashyap is
+APARAJITA KASHYAP: Dr. Aprajita

-an Assistant Professor at the Centre for Canadian, US and Latin American
+Kashyap is an Assistant Professor at the Centre

 India-Canada Relations: Environment and Climate